 They performed their work at a well called Urdrbrunnr, or the Well of Fate.
 It is unclear whether the well was named for the Norns, or the Norns performed their work there because the well has some kind of special significance.
 The same confusion exists for Mimisbrunnr, the Well of Wisdom, where the disembodied head of the wise god Mimir lives.
 It is unclear whether the well was named for him, or he was placed there because of the properties of the well.

-The well does seem to be special, as the Norns are also described as taking water from the well and using it to water the roots of Yggdrasil so that the tree does not shrivel and die.
+The Well of Fate does seem to be special, as the Norns are described as taking water from the well and using it to water the roots of Yggdrasil so that the tree does not shrivel and die.
 As the backbone of the Norse cosmos, it seems possible that fate could be linked with the world tree.

 The concept of Urdr in Old Norse culture seems not simply to have been fate, but predestined fate.
 While Verdandi seems to reflect the decisions that a person makes today, and the Skuld the future debt of those decisions, Urdr seems to represent the things in the past that have led a person to where they are now.